Pink Floyd live performances: The Wall live

 The 1980/1981 set lists comprised the entire album, The Wall.

 Pink Floyd mounted its most elaborate stage show in conjunction with the tour of The Wall.
 A band of session musicians played the first song, wearing rubber face masks taken from the real band members, then backed up the band for the remainder of the show.
-Most notable was the giant wall constructed between band and audience.
+Most notable was the giant wall constructed between the band and the audience.

 The costs of the tour were estimated to have reached US$1.5 million even before the first performance.
 The New York Times stated in its 2 March 1980 edition that:

 The 'Wall' show remains a milestone in rock history though and there's no point in denying it.
 Never again will one be able to accept the technical clumsiness, distorted sound and meagre visuals of most arena rock concerts as inevitable" and concluded that "the 'Wall' show will be the touchstone against which all future rock spectacles must be measured.

 The show was designed by Mark Fisher with Art Direction by Gerald Scarfe.

 The Wall concert was only performed a handful of times each in four cities: Los Angeles, Uniondale (Long Island), Dortmund, and London (at Earl's Court).
 The primary 'tour' occurred in 1980, but the band performed eight shows at Dortmund (14–20 February 1981) and five more shows at Earl's Court (13–17 June) for filming, with the intention of integrating the shows into the upcoming movie.
 The resulting footage was deemed substandard and scrapped; years later, Roger Waters has given conflicted answers on the status of the concert films stating from "trying to locate this footage for historical purposes but was unsuccessful and considers it to be lost forever" to "I have all of the film but am reluctant to release".
 There are several unofficial videos of the entire live show in circulation and some footage is shown on the Behind the Wall documentary.